austin-lai/docker-compose-full-stacked-splunk7.3/austin_note_for_splunk_docker_useful_25032020/EXAMPLES.md

+# Splunk - Docker - Example

 ## Examples

 The purpose of this section is to showcase a wide variety of examples on how the `docker-splunk` project can be used.

 Note that for more complex scenarios, we will opt to use a [Docker compose file](https://docs.docker.com/compose/compose-file/) instead of the CLI for the sake of readability.